vatlab/vat-docs/content/Documentation/help.md

 Output from `vtools` can be saved to files via *standard output redirection*.
 The progress/warning/errors information will be displayed on screen while only the standard output will be written to files.

-(:toggleexample Examples: direct output to files:) If you load a project from online and output its variants as follows:
+<details><summary> Examples: direct output to files</summary> If you load a project from online and output its variants as follows: